apache/flink/docs/dev/table/connect.zh.md

-    .comment_prefix('#')                    # optional: string to indicate comments, empty by default .ignore_first_line()                    # optional: ignore the first line, by default it is not skipped .ignore_parse_errors()                  # optional: skip records with parse error instead of failing by default )
+    .comment_prefix('#')                    # optional: string to indicate comments, empty by default .ignore_first_line()                    # optional: ignore the first line, by default it is not skipped .ignore_parse_errors()                  # optional: skip records with parse error instead of failing by default .emptyColumnAsNull()                    # optional: treat empty column as null, false by default )
 {% endhighlight %}
 </div>